ibm-ecosystem-engineering/Watson-NLP/MLOps/Dash-App-gRPC-Client/readme.md

 This application relies on the Watson NLP Python client library `watson-nlp-runtime-client` to communicate with the Watson NLP Runtime using gRPC.

 The gRPC code is in `GrpcClient.py`.
-In the following codd fragment, it creates a gRPC channel and then using the channel object it creates the client stub to communicate to the server.
+The following code fragment creates a gRPC channel and then using the channel object it creates the client stub to communicate to the server.

 ```
 GRPC_SERVER_URL = os.getenv("GRPC_SERVER_URL", default="localhost:8085")